cl1ck/c9.ide.language.javascript.eslintd/README.md

 ]);
 ```

-You should disable the default linter to prevent any overlap.
-The only way I know how to do this right now is to edit `c9sdk/configs/ide/default.js` and comment it out.
+If possible you should disable the default linter to prevent any overlap, This can currently only be done if you host the SDK yourself and the only way I know how to do this right now is to edit `c9sdk/configs/ide/default.js` and comment it out.

 ```js
 ...
     // "plugins/c9.ide.language.javascript.eslint/eslint",
 ...
 ```
+If someone knows how to do this in the init script please let me know.

 ## Usage